home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ### Numeric state trigger

-Fires when numeric value of an entity's state crosses a given threshold.
+Fires when numeric value of an entity's state (or attribute if using the `attribute` property) crosses a given threshold.
 On state change of a specified entity, attempts to parse the state as a number and fires if value is changing from above to below or from below to above the given threshold.

 {% raw %}